-The North Rear Road Drain South Side currently comprises of an open Municipal drain with a number of access bridges generally located along the south side of North Malden Road and extending from its outlet into King Creek to its upper end near Brush Road.
-The work under this project generally comprises of construction of a new access bridge serving the agricultural lands of Grondin.
-The work on the new bridge being constructed includes the installation of a new culvert to the west of the existing bridge at MN 3343 North Malden Road; new culvert end treatments comprising of sloped quarried limestone on filter cloth end protection; granular approaches and backfill; and granular transition areas; along with ancillary work.
+The Austin C. Wright Drain currently comprises of an open Municipal drain generally located along the north side of 5th Concession Road and extending from its outlet in the Hicks Drain at the west side of Lot 16 easterly to its upper end near the midpoint of Lot 19, Concession 5.
+The work under this project generally comprises of improvements to an existing access bridge serving the Nelner and Broser lands.
+The work on the Broser bridge being constructed includes the installation of a new culvert at the stake placed by the owner near Station 0+132 and the work on the Nelner bridge being constructed includes the removal of the deteriorated existing corrugated steel pipe structure and the salvage of steel plates used for temporary access repair and to be returned to the Town of Essex near Station 0+695; the installation of a new culvert near Station 0+695; new culvert end treatments comprising of sloped quarried limestone on filter cloth end protection; granular approaches and backfill; and granular transition areas.

 All work shall be carried out in accordance with these specifications, the plans forming part of this drainage project, as well as the Standard Details included in Appendix "REI-C".
-The bridge new construction shall be of the size, type, depth, etcetera, as is shown in the accompanying drawings, as determined from the Benchmarks, and as may be further laid out at the site at the time of construction.
+The bridge improvements and new construction shall be of the size, type, depth, etcetera, as is shown in the accompanying drawings, as determined from the Benchmarks, and as may be further laid out at the site at the time of construction.
 All work carried out under this project shall be completed to the full satisfaction of the Town Drainage Superintendent and the Consulting Engineer.